Grace Family Church is a Little Different!

 Scripture also teaches that church membership is more than gaining the freedom to vote in church business meetings.
 Ephesians 3:10 describes God displaying his wisdom and glory through church.
 Also, the early church fellowship in Acts 2 demonstrates that the Lord was adding to their number those who were saved.
 In Hebrews 10:25, the author encourages his brothers to not forsake meeting together.
 Indirectly, we see that Paul’s admonitions in 1 Corinthians 5:2,7,12-13 to purge the unrepentant sinner from amongst the church at Corinth only makes sense in the context of regenerate church membership.
 Similarly, the excommunication of Matthew 18 makes sense only in the context of membership composed of regenerate individuals.

-Emphasis on Personal Discipleship and Growth
+Personal Discipleship and Growth

 God cares about the growth of His children.
 This is clearly seen in the rebuke given by Paul to the church at Corinth in 1 Corinthians 3:1-2 as well as the rebuke of the Hebrews Christians in Hebrews 5:11-14.
 At Grace Family Church, we, too, desire for our membership to mature and grow in grace and knowledge with respect to salvation (1 Peter 2:2-3; 2 Peter 3:18).
 With such an emphasis from God that He desires our growth, the elders are committed to working with the Holy Spirit in the lives of the membership to shepherd them with good Spiritual food and loving courageous protection (Ezekiel 34:2-4).

-Emphasis on Family Discipleship and Education
+Family Discipleship and Education

 When God was preparing His people to enter into a pagan land and be immersed in a battle with peoples who did not love or obey Him, He gave them a very important principle through Moses recorded in Deuteronomy 6.
 The principle in view is most elegantly described in Deuteronomy 6:4-9.
 In verses 4 and 5, God instructed His people to train their children to love Him with all their heart, soul, and might.
 And in verses 6 through 9, He told them how and when to do it:when you sit, when you walk, when you lie, when you rise.
 This description really is about discipleship from parent to child.
 Why is this important?
 Verse 18 sums it up: “that it may go well with you”.
 God’s blessings come through obedience to His principles, and the transmission of those principles through the generations was to be accomplished from parent to child, so that in a land where the culture rails against God, it would go well with them.
 This is summed up wonderfully in Psalm 78:5-8: